Jakub-Prus/Jakub-Prus/README.md

-# Hi there! 👋  I'm Jakub Prus, a Frontend Developer with full-stack skills.
+# Hi there! 👋  I'm Jakub Prus, a Full-Stack Developer.

 I have a growing interest and budding skills in creating simple, user-friendly interfaces that aim to offer a pleasant user experience.
 I'm continuously learning and adapting to improve my use of JavaScript and React, aspiring to build responsive and aesthetically appealing UIs while maintaining optimal performance.

-While my primary focus is on the frontend, I've also gained some expirience in backend development with Node.js.
+While my primary focus is on the frontend, I am also skilled in creating and developing full-stack applications.
 I appreciate the comprehensive understanding this gives me of projects, as it helps to ensure smoother integration of all components.

 Most importantly, I strive to adhere to principles of clean, scalable, and easy-to-understand code.
 I find that this not only helps me meet project goals, but it also promotes a healthier codebase, encouraging collaboration and making future enhancements more manageable.